 The joint’s complex, delicate biomechanics mean ankle injuries are common in runners.
 Here’s how to ensure they don’t keep you sidelined:

-Prevention: ‘Strength, balance and neuromuscular control are central to rehabilitation,’ says Marconato.
+Prevention: No one can totally prevent an ankle sprain, but you can do certain stretches and exercises to improve ankle stability and overall balance – which lowers your chance of injury.
+This is particularly important if you've sprained your ankle before.
+‘Strength, balance and neuromuscular control are central to rehabilitation,’ says Marconato.
 ‘The gluteal muscles and the peroneal muscles (connecting the tibia and fibula in the lower leg) are particularly important.
 It’s essential to work on muscle activation and neuromuscularcontrol exercises so you’re able to switch on these muscles.’

 2. Achilles Tendinopathy